Launch Recite Me assistive technology

 Statement – A written record of events based on the incident diary that the witness signs as true.
 In Committal hearings, the witness will swear an affidavit in front of a court employee.

-Suspended Sentence – A prison sentence that is only enforced if the perpetrator breaks a further court order within a time set by the judge.
+Suspended Sentence – A prison sentence that is only enforced if the accused party breaks a further court order within a time set by the judge.

 Swear on Oath – Confirm the truth of something in court – done on a bible or other religious book.